-This device provides a number of features which are useful for management of this board.
+This device provides a number of features that are useful for management of this board.
 They are listed as follows:

-- A. On/Off capability through keyboard control - B. Watchdog timer - C. Conversion of CMOS SRAM to pseudo nonvolatile memory
+- A. ON/STANDBY capability through keyboard control - B. Watchdog timer - C. Conversion of CMOS SRAM to pseudo nonvolatile memory

 1.2.4.6 Battery Backup Voltage Regulator Circuitry